thekannen/MysticNote/README.md

 ## Support This Project

-If you enjoy using the DnD Scrying Notetaker Bot and would like to support its ongoing development, consider making a donation.
-Your support helps cover server and maintenance costs.
+If you enjoy using the DnD Scrying Notetaker Bot and would like to buy me a coffee, below is a donation link!
+Otherwise, enjoy!

 [Donate via PayPal](https://www.paypal.com/donate/?business=HDGMTT3QUAEJQ&no_recurring=1&currency_code=USD)